kareniel/awesome-evm-security/README.md

 # Controls
 - [Solidity Patterns](https://fravoll.github.io/solidity-patterns/) - A compilation of patterns and best practices for the smart contract programming language Solidity
 - [Security Pattern for Ethereum and Solidity](https://docs.google.com/spreadsheets/d/1PF4QZudW6Z7EV4hqQfwPo3A43AVqPrsuzzzey5yRYcs/edit#gid=0) - Google Sheets Checklists
+- [Solidity Best Practices for Smart Contract Security](https://consensys.net/blog/developers/solidity-best-practices-for-smart-contract-security/) - Pro tips from Consensys to ensure your Ethereum smart contracts are fortified
 - [CERtified](https://cer.live/) - Top 100 exchanges by Cybersecurity rating
 - [Smart Contract Security Registry](https://github.com/ethereum-lists/contracts) - An effort to identify deployed contracts instances given their chain and address, by listing the project they belong to.
 - [Gnosis Safe](https://docs.gnosis-safe.io) - Multi-sig.
 Require multiple team members to confirm every transaction in order to execute it, which helps prevent unauthorized access to company crypto